Loading...

 Instructor: Steve Richardson

 Disease outbreaks are inevitable, but we have choices on how to respond.
 This course introduces public health methods used to predict and prevent epidemics or to minimize the damage they cause.
-We will use case studies of actual pandemics like polio, AIDS, COVID-19, the Great Influenza of 1918, and others to show the factors that help or hinder efforts to fight disease.
-Each session will include group discussion of key practical and ethical questions that staff and policymakers must confront in building a response.
-The course will include a docent-guided visit to the museum at the Centers for Disease Control and Prevention (CDC) headquarters.
-Participants will be able to help friends and colleagues better understand the steps and stages of the next outbreak.
+We will use case studies of actual pandemics like polio, AIDS, COVID19, the Great Influenza of 1918, and others to show the factors that help or hinder efforts to fight disease.
+Each session will include group discussion of key practical and ethical questions that staff and policy makers must confront in building a response.
+Participants will be able to help friends and colleagues better understand the stages and developments in the next outbreak.

 Course Outline